hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 ----------|------------
 `run_id`  | The run ID to execute

-The `force-execute` action is analogous to executing the latest queued run after discarding or canceling all prior runs that are not already complete.
-It initiates the same actions as the "Run this plan now" button at the top of the view of a pending run.
+The force-execute action cancels all prior runs that are not already complete, unlocking the run's workspace and allowing the run to be executed.
+(It initiates the same actions as the "Run this plan now" button at the top of the view of a pending run.)

 This endpoint enforces the following prerequisites:

-* the target run is in the Pending state
+* The target run is in the "pending" state.
-* the workspace is locked by another run
+* The workspace is locked by another run.
-* the run locking the workspace can be discarded
+* The run locking the workspace can be discarded.

-Runs can currently be discarded if they are in the Planned, Policy Checked, or Policy Override states.

 This endpoint represents an action as opposed to a resource.
 As such, it does not return any object in the response body.

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).

-~> **Warning:** This endpoint, while safer than a force-cancel, is not intended for regular use.
+~> **Note:** While useful at times, force-executing a run circumvents the typical workflow of applying runs using Terraform Enterprise.
+It is not intended for regular use.
 If you find yourself using it frequently, please reach out to HashiCorp Support for help in developing an alternative approach.

 Status  | Response                  | Reason(s)
 --------|---------------------------|----------